phetsims/least-squares-regression/README.md

 least-squares-regression
 ========================

-An interactive educational simulation that teaches about the least squares technique for a linear fit do data.
+An interactive educational simulation that teaches about the least squares technique for a linear fit to data.